Solar 101

 Your production will drop on cloudy or hazy days, but summer days are so long in in Alberta that your solar system will still produce a sizeable amount!

-What Happens if I replace my roof later?
+What happens if I replace my roof later?

 unlock icon turned off